PDFs by language

 Ultrasound: Sound waves are used to make pictures of the inside of your body.
 This is often the first test done.
 It helps show if a lump in the testicles is solid or fluid filled.
 If it’s solid, it's more likely to be cancer.

 Blood tests: Testicular cancer cells often make certain proteins that show up in the blood.
 Checking for them helps your doctor know which kind of testicular cancer you might have.

 Chest x-ray: X-rays may be done to see if the cancer has spread to your lungs.

 CT or CAT scan: Uses x-rays to make detailed pictures of your insides.
 This can show if the cancer has spread.

 MRI scan: Uses radio waves and strong magnets instead of x-rays to make detailed pictures.
 This test may be used to see if the cancer has spread.

 PET scan: Uses a special kind of sugar that can be seen inside your body with a special camera.
 If there’s cancer, this sugar shows up as “hot spots” where the cancer is found.
 This test can help show if the cancer has spread.

-In a biopsy (BY-op-see), the doctor takes out a small piece of tissue to check it for cancer cells.
+In a biopsy, the doctor takes out a small piece of tissue to check it for cancer cells.
 A biopsy is the only way to tell for sure if you have cancer.
-For many kinds of cancer, a biopsy is done before surgery.
+For many other kinds of cancer, a biopsy is done before surgery.
 But for testicular cancer, this could spread the cancer, so the biopsy is done during surgery to take out the cancer.